 Take cat crates, for example.
-If you have a fussy feline that has been eyeing their crate with suspicion, you will probably have more luck getting a bikini on a pit bull then getting your kitty in the crate.
+If you have a fussy feline that has been eyeing their crate with suspicion, you will probably have more luck getting a bikini on a pit bull than getting your kitty in the crate.
 A harness is a good alternative, plus it is also helpful with an escape artist, or an emergency.

 Overall, there are many uses for a cat harness as long as it is comfortable and safe, and therein lies the trouble.
 That is where we come in to help, though.
-We have provided you with the 10 best cat harnesses available.
-Our reviews cover everything from the fit, to durability, the size options and more.
+We have provided you with the 10 best escape-proof cat harnesses available.
+Our reviews cover everything from the fit, to durability, the size options, and more.

 We also give you some tips on measuring your cat and the best way to get it on a reluctant tabby.
 Read on below for more!

-The Ten Best Escape-Proof Cat Harnesses:
+The 10 Best Escape-Proof Cat Harnesses